assaf/zombie/doc/new-assertions.md

 Asserts that a cookie with the given name has the expected value.

-`browser.assert.css(selector, style, expected, message)`

-Assert that the style property of the selected element(s) the expected value.

 `browser.assert.element(selector, message)`

 Assert that an element matching selector exists.